pattynextdoor/rshell/README.md

 ## Features

 * Single /bin commands with argument flags
+* File/Directory testing
+* Multiple commands linked with connectors.
 * Git support
 * Commands with comments appended after a '#'

 ## Missing Functionalities

-* Connector support
+* Precedence operator support

 ## Bugs

-* Comments are parsed as arguments when a space does not follow the '#'
+* ~~Comments are parsed as arguments when a space does not follow the '#' ~~
-  * `ls #comment` gives output `ls: cannot access #comment: No such file or directory`